Welcome to M'Wives on Wheels

 Why Our Work Matters

-Maternal mortality remains one of the leading causes of death for women in low- and middle-income countries.
-Studies from UNICEF, WHO, and global maternal health research highlight that many of these deaths are preventable with timely medical intervention.
+Maternal mortality remains one of the leading causes of death among women in low- and middle-income countries.
+Global data from UNICEF, WHO, and maternal health research shows that most of these deaths are preventable when skilled care is available at the right time.

 Get Involved